franckvalot/opencell-website-test/content/_index.md

         quickly developed and integrated into the core open source model.
 The support team was very proactive and quickly helped us to resolve all technical issues encountered during the implementation phase.
-  title: We work together.
+  title: In the words of our customers and partners
 separator7:
-  description: Testimonies
+  description: Featured videos
   number: '06'
 learnmore:
   subtitle: FEATURED VIDEOS